js2264/periodicDNA/README.md

     granges = ce11_proms,
     motif = 'WW',
     period = 10,
-    cores = 12,
+    bw_file = 'WW-10-bp-periodicity_over-proms.bw',
-    bw_file = 'WW-10-bp-periodicity_over-proms.bw'
+    BPPARAM = BiocParallel::SnowParam(workers = 12)
 )
 ```

 **Warning**: It is recommended to run this command across many processors
-use the `cores` argument.
+using BiocParallel.
 This command typically takes one day to produce
 a periodicity track over 15,000 GRanges of 150 bp (with default parameters)
-using `cores = 12`.
-It is highly recommended to run this command in a
+using `BPPARAM = BiocParallel::SnowParam(workers = 12)`.
-new `screen` session.
+It is highly recommended to run this command in a new `screen` session.

 ## Contributions
 Code contributions, bug reports, fixes and feature requests are most welcome.